2010–11 BYU Cougars men's basketball team: Davies controversy

 Sophomore starting forward Brandon Davies was dismissed from the team on March 1, 2011 for the remainder of the season for a violation of the school's honor code.
 The Salt Lake Tribune published that the transgression involved the provision that prohibits premarital sex.
-This led to a media frenzy in which the Honor Code was spotlighted and debated, particularly because Davies had not committed a criminal act, or even an NCAA violation, but instead a violation of Mormon and school ethics.
+This led to a media frenzy in which the Honor Code was spotlighted and debated, particularly because Davies had not committed a criminal act, or even an NCAA violation, but instead a violation of Latter-day Saint and school ethics.
 Davies had started 26 of 29 games for the Cougars, averaging 11.1 points and a team-leading 6.2 rebounds.
 At the time, BYU had a 27-2 record and ranked No. 3 nationally, while analyst Joe Lunardi of ESPN.com had projected the Cougars as the No. 1 seed in the West region for the 2011 NCAA tournament.
 After Davies' suspension, Lunardi maintained his stance that BYU should be a No. 1 seed as long as they continued to perform.
 The Cougars lost their next game 82–64 to New Mexico (19–11), who beat BYU for the second time in the season, but quickly recovered in a 102-78 victory over Wyoming.